loganmt05/body-of-work/mmp-contributions/cart_aggregation.md

 # Cart Aggregation

 - Task: Implement a Spark job to intake cart activity data (add, update, remove, purchase) for millions of guests and aggregate into a complete up-to-date cart snapshot.
-- Details:  Based on the actions pertaining to each guest / cart id, I had to apply logic to find the resulting items in the cart based on each action and timestamp.
+- Details:  Based on the actions pertaining to each guest / cart id, I had to apply logic to identify the resulting items in the cart based on each action and timestamp.
 - Importance: Many of our messages pertain to guests' cart status, including abandoned cart reminders and sales/promotions on items in the cart.
 Our upstream data source only provides raw cart actions (i.e. when a guest adds an item to the cart).
 The aggregated cart snapshot allowed us to send trigger messages to guests according to our business requirements.
 For example, if a guest left an item in their cart for 2 hours, we sent a reminder message.
 - Learnings:
   - Setting up a new repo from scratch via GitHub according to team standards.